kgrid/kgrid-starter/setup.md

 npm list -g http-server version  # http-server version
 ```

 ### Section 2.
-Download KGRID Components and Provision
+Download KGRID Components

-The starter includes or sets up the following KGRID Components:
+If you are using the pre-configured starter kit drive, skip this section and go to Section 3.
+If you downloaded the starter kit source from Github, you will need to download  additional KGRID Components:

 #### Components already installed with the kgrid-starter